zendrive/docs/api/api_endpoints.rst

     "events[i].longitude_end", "Longitude of location where the event ended."
     "events[i].start_time", "Timestamp of when the event started in ISO format."
     "events[i].end_time", "Timestamp of when the event ended in ISO format."
     "events[i].event_type", "Numeric value associated with event.
-The possible values are 0 for 'HARD_BRAKE, 1 for RAPID_ACCELERATION, 2 for PHONE_USE,  3 for OVERSPEEDING, 4 for COLLISION, 5 for HARD_TURN"
+The possible values are 0 for 'HARD_BRAKE, 1 for RAPID_ACCELERATION, 2 for PHONE_USE,  3 for OVERSPEEDING, 4 for COLLISION, 5 for HARD_TURN, 6 for PHONE_SCREEN_INTERACTION"
     "events[i].event_type_name", "Type of driving event.
-The possible types are **OVERSPEEDING, PHONE_USE , RAPID_ACCELERATION, HARD_BRAKE, HARD_TURN and COLLISION**."
+The possible types are **OVERSPEEDING, PHONE_USE, RAPID_ACCELERATION, HARD_BRAKE, HARD_TURN, PHONE_SCREEN_INTERACTION and COLLISION**."
     "events[i].average_driver_speed_kmph", "Average speed of the driver during the event.
 This is valid only for OVERSPEEDING event."
     "events[i].max_driver_speed_kmph", "Maximum speed of the driver during the event.
 This is valid only for OVERSPEEDING event"
     "events[i].posted_speed_limit_kmph", "Posted legal speed limit where the event occurred.
 This is valid only for OVERSPEEDING event"